lagomCat/kitchenhood-esphome/README.md

 ### Kitchen Hood UART Controller (ESPHome + ESP32)

-This project replaces the original touch control board of a kitchen hood Krona with an ESP32 module, integrating it into Home Assistant via ESPHome.
+This project replaces the original touch control board of a kitchen hood KRONA (Model: SELINA 900 Glass White S) with an ESP32 module, integrating it into Home Assistant via ESPHome.
 The hood is controlled via UART (500 baud, inverted signal).

 **Features:**
 - Control from Home Assistant (two buttons: On and Off)